google-deepmind/mujoco/doc/XMLreference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This element creates a user sensor.
 MuJoCo does not know how to compute the output of this sensor.
-Instead the user should install the callback :ref:`mjcb_sensor` which is expected to fill in the sensor data in mjData.sensordata.
+Instead the user should install the callback :ref:`mjcb_sensor` which is expected to fill in the sensor data in ``mjData.sensordata``.
 The specification in the XML is used to allocate space for this sensor, and also determine which MuJoCo object it is attached to and what stage of computation it needs before the data can be computed.
-Note that the MuJoCo object referenced here can be a tuple, which in turn can reference a custom collection of MuJoCo objects - for example several bodies whose center of mass is of interest.
+Note that the MuJoCo object referenced here can be a tuple, which in turn can reference a custom collection of MuJoCo objects -- for example several bodies whose center of mass is of interest.

+If a user sensor is of :ref:`stage<sensor-user-needstage>` "vel" or "acc", then :ref:`mj_subtreeVel` and :ref:`mj_rnePostConstraint` will be triggered, respectively.

 .. _sensor-user-name: